South Vietnam Air Force: Recruitment and training

 Unlike the ARVN, the RVNAF was an all-volunteer service, remaining so until its demise in 1975.
-The RVNAF recruiting center was located at Tan Son Nhut Air Base.
+The RVNAF recruiting center was located at Tan Son Nhut AB.
 Recruits were given a screening test, followed by a physical examination.

 Basic requirements for service in the RVNAF was to be a Vietnamese citizen; at least age 17; minimum age 25 for flight training; no criminal record; the equivalent of a U.S. 9th grade education for airmen; 11th grade for those entering pilot training or a 12th grade for non-rated officer.

 If a volunteer met all the qualifications, the recruit was then sent to basic training at the ARVN training base at Lam Song.
-Non-commissioned officer (NCO) training was held at Bien Hoa Air Base.
+Non-commissioned officer (NCO) training was held at Bien Hoa AB.
 After two months of training, or four months for aviation cadets, the recruit was given an aptitude test and progressed to specialized technical training.
 From there, he was sent to one of the ARVN wings for journeymen training.
 Aviation cadets pursued three additional months of specialized training after completing their initial four-month training course.
 Some were sent to the United States for advanced pilot training while non-rated officers pursued training in South Vietnam for their non-flying assignments.
 This training lasted about nine months, whereupon a cadet served in an operational unit for about a year before receiving a commission as a second lieutenant.

 Women also served in the RVNAF.
 The Women's Armed Forces Corps (WAFC) was formed to fill non-combat duties beginning in December 1965.
 Women were assigned to RVNAF wings, Headquarters, the Air Logistics Wing, performing duties as personnel specialists, secretaries and other administrative roles.